Alisherg/-hr_30_days_go/README.md

-HackerRank - 30 Days of Code in Python
+HackerRank - 30 Days of Code in Go